catmorbid/cybergod-mkdocs/docs/systems/combat.md

 ## Damage and Mitigation

+When a character is hit in combat, they may receive **Wounds**.
+Wounds are determined by the **Damage Class** of an attack and **Mitigation** used to reduce the damage.
 ### Damage Class

-Weapon determines the **Damage Class (DC)** of an attack.
-Damage Class indicates the level of wound inflicted on a successful **hit**.
+**Damage Class (DC)** of an attack is determined by the Weapon used.
+For unarmed attacks DC is 1 (Non-Lethal).
+Damage Class indicates the level of wound inflicted on a successful **hit** when not affected by **Mitigation**.
 You can take multiple hits from an attack, but each Hit has the same DC, unless modified by certain **Effects**.

-Wound effects do not stack, and you always suffer from the highest possible Effect.

-- **Dice Penalty (-1D or -2D)**: Reduce from number of dice you can roll in any tests.
-You will automatically fail a test if you don't have any dice.
-- **Dying**: You're incapacitated and will bleed out and die unless resuscitated.
-Roll **Body** for each Lethal Wound received at the start of every round of combat.
-If you roll the Maximum value, then you die.
-- **Dead**: You die instantly.
-Your latest backup is activated and you can be redeployed when possible.

 ### Mitigation

-Damage can be **Mitigated** by spending **Mitigation Points**.
-Mitigation Points can be gained from armor and cover.
+Damage can be **Mitigated** by spending **Mitigation Points**, which represent some type of protection such as personal armor or cover.

 You have to spend one Mitigation Point per Hit.
-If you can't or don't want to spend a Mitigation Point on a hit, the damage will go through unmodified.
+If you can't or won't spend a Mitigation Point, the damage from that Hit will go through unmodified.

-Mitigation Points are a resource that is exhausted until replenished.
+*Mitigation Points* are exhausted until they can be replenished.
+If provided by armor, the armor takes permanent damage for each point spent and may be replaced or repaired before the points are replenished.
+Mitigation Points from cover and other non-permanent sources of protection should be used first and tracked separately.

 There are three tiers of Mitigation Points:

 - **Soft**: Reduce attack DC by 2, will always Bruise.
 - **Hard**: Reduce attack DC by 3.